 Q. Does the ZeroWater filter remove Fluoride?

 A. ZeroWater filters are not certified for the reduction of fluoride however fluoride is an inorganic compound.
 The TDS meter is designed to detect inorganic compounds.
 Fluoride levels in water are usually around 2 to 4 ppm, which will show up on the meter as 002 to 004.
 So when filtered water reads 000 it is not likely that fluoride is present in water.
-Source: http://www.zerowater.com/faqs.aspx as of Jul-26-2016
+Source: http://www.zerowater.com/faqs.aspx when I checked on Jul-26-2016 [archived page]

 I tested the electronic meter that came with the Zero Water Filter.
 They call it a TDS Tester.
 TDS = Total Dissolved Solids.
 A higher number means there are more solids floating around in the water.
 The lower the number, the more pure the water.
 It measures the PPM or parts per million of dissolved solids in the water.
 Here are my measurements: